9fogel/nodejs2023Q2-service/README.md

 Port value is stored in `.env` file

+_After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/._

+For more information about OpenAPI/Swagger please visit https://swagger.io/.

-Please note: The database already has some default values at start
+**Please note:** The database already has some default values at start

 ## Endpoints
 The following endpoints are available: